 Your teacup Yorkie is so small he'll only be able eat a tiny amount of food at one sitting.
 Offer food to him throughout the day, gradually increasing the amount as he is able to ingest more.
 Feed him only a high-quality puppy food designed for small breeds; ask your veterinarian for special recommendations to address your puppy's unique health concerns.

 Yorkies require daily brushing and frequent trips to the groomer.
-You can learn how to groom your Yorkie at home.

 Brush your Yorkie's teeth daily; his breed is prone to periodontal disease, which results in painful, expensive dental intervention.
 Yorkie pups commonly retain their milk teeth, which should come out around 5 months old.
 If your pup doesn't lose a baby tooth by the time the adult tooth emerges, visit your veterinarian.